Hard-Constrained Deep Learning for Climate Downscaling: Experimental setup

 \subsection{Training}

 Our models were trained with the Adam optimizer, a learning rate of $0.001$, and a batch size of 256.
 We trained for 200 epochs, which took about 3---6 hours on a single NVIDIA A100 Tensor Core GPU, depending on the architecture.
 All models use the MSE as their criterion, the GAN additionally uses its discriminator loss term.
-All the data is normalized between 0 and 1 for training, except for the cases where the ScAddCL is applied.
-In the case of this constraint layer we scale the date between -1 and 1 as proposed in \citet{geiss_hardin}, only for our time-dependent model, ConvGRU and FlowConvGRU, we use scaling between 0 and 1, because -1 and 1 let to NaN-values during training.
+All the data are normalized between 0 and 1 for training, except for the cases where the ScAddCL is applied.
+In the case of this constraint layer we scale the data between -1 and 1 as proposed in \citet{geiss2023}.
+For our time-dependent models though, ConvGRU and FlowConvGRU, we are scaling between 0 and 1, because the original scaling led to NaN-values during training.